All Episodes

 I do not wish to harm or damage Miss Lewis in any way.

-And if she does not agree with my recollection of her response to me, I will defer to Ms. Lewis' recollection of her statements and withdraw and disclaim my recollections of what she said in our conversation.
+And if she does not agree with my recollection of her response to me, I will defer to Miss Lewis' recollection of her statements and withdraw and disclaim my recollections of what she said in our conversation.

-While I am sure of what I told Ms. Lewis, I defer entirely to her recollection of what she said in response, and if she disagrees, then I will withdraw and retract my recollection of her comments.
+While I am sure of what I told Miss Lewis, I defer entirely to her recollection of what she said in response.

-That I have no ill will, ill feelings, or any malice towards Miss Lewis or her ex-husband.
+In conclusion, I want to emphasize that I have no ill will, ill feelings, or any malice towards Miss Lewis or her ex-husband.

 I know and understand they have suffered a tragedy with the murder of their son, and I do not wish to cause them any further grief, harm, or embarrassment.